 Disc brakes are allowed

-The start will be split in three separate starting blocks: (A) = ELITE, (B)= Individual Age Groupers, (C) = Team Relay
+The start will be split in two separate starting blocks: (A) = Individual participants, (B) = Team Relay

-No-drafting rule – As in triathlon, during the biking leg, participants are not allowed to ride behind each other and need to keep a distance of 5 metres.
+No-drafting rule: As in triathlon, during the biking leg, participants are not allowed to ride behind each other and need to keep a distance of 5 metres.
 You are allowed 15 seconds in someone’s draft zone to make a pass.
 Once you are passed, you must immediately drop back, out of the draft zone, before you may overtake the person who passed you.
-Time penalties and disqualification may be the result if a rider breaches this rule.
+Time penalties of 15 minutes per breach, and disqualification after three offences may be the result if a rider breaches this rule.

-There will be a minimum speed requirementfor safety reasons and road security.
-Please check the competition rules of the specific event for details on the minimum speed requirement
+There will be a minimum speed requirement for safety reasons and road security.
+Please check the competition rules of the specific event for details on the minimum speed requirement and cut-off times

 Except official event and media cars, no cars or vehicles are allowed to follow the participants during the racefor security reasons.